maxpetul/C3X/README.md

 ## Standard Districts

 Standard Districts are, well, standard.
 They may require a technology to be made available and can have zero or more buildings dependent on them.
-The default standard Districts are:
+The default Standard Districts are:

 - **Encampment** - allows Barracks, SAM Missile Battery.
 Enabled by Warrior Code